 Option 1.
-A continuous insulation layer with NominalRValue and DistanceToBottomOfInsulation.
-An insulation layer is useful for describing foundation wall insulation that doesn't span the entire height (e.g., 4 ft of insulation for an 8 ft conditioned basement).
-When an insulation layer R-value is specified, it is modeled with a concrete wall (whose Thickness is provided) as well as air film resistances as appropriate.
+Both interior and exterior continuous insulation layers with NominalRValue, extension/DistanceToTopOfInsulation, and extension/DistanceToBottomOfInsulation.
+Insulation layers are particularly useful for describing foundation wall insulation that doesn't span the entire height (e.g., 4 ft of insulation for an 8 ft conditioned basement).
+If there is not insulation on the interior and/or exterior of the foundation wall, the continuous insulation layer must still be provided - with the nominal R-value, etc., set to zero.
+When insulation is specified with option 1, it is modeled with a concrete wall (whose Thickness is provided) as well as air film resistances as appropriate.

 Option 2.
 An AssemblyEffectiveRValue.
-When instead providing an assembly effective R-value, the R-value should include the concrete wall and an interior air film resistance.
+The assembly effective R-value should include the concrete wall and an interior air film resistance.
 The exterior air film resistance (for any above-grade exposure) or any soil thermal resistance should not be included.